naomi-henderson/cmip6hack-DataCleaning/README.md

 - We have collected a very small subset - about 600,000 netcdf files at NCAR/Glade, most < 2.1 G, split in `time` dimension.

 - We have concatenated the netcdf files in time (using `xarray`, saving as `zarr` stores).
 We currently have about 30,000 zarr stores in Google Cloud.
-The time concatenation is problematic, but greatly reduces the work needed to prepare data.
+The time concatenation is problematic, but, once completed,  greatly reduces the work needed downstream to prepare data for research.

 ## Data Cleaning has many aspects: